stavspirid/Operating-Systems-ECE-AUTh/README.md

 _TinyShell_ showcases how shells work under the hood by implementing core functionality such as forking processes, executing binaries, redirection, piping and managing child process lifecycle.

-Information about every function and struct can be found in the new `tinyshell.hpp` file.
+Information about every function and struct can be found in the header files (`*.hpp`).

 ### Module Responsibilities
 | Module                 | Responsibility                          |